 Types of cedar

-Western Red Cedar: This wood is large in diameter therefore produces excellent cuts with straight grains.
+Western Red Cedar: This wood is large in diameter, therefore, produces excellent cuts with straight grains.
 It is stiff and lightweight making it the best choice for classical guitar tops.

 Now that you have a background about Spruce and Cedar, here is a look at what makes each of them unique

 Even before you hear the sound of either the Spruce or Cedar topped guitar, you can notice the difference by just looking at them.
 Spruce appears lighter and blonde in color.
-Cedar on the other hand is darker and in various shades of brown making it really easy to spot.
+Cedar, on the other hand, is darker and in various shades of brown making it really easy to spot.
 It’s always best to see the guitars in person in the music department in a store rather than online to compare the woods and difference in sounds.

 Spruce is stronger and more durable than Cedar.
 A cedar-topped guitar is more susceptible to dents and scratches.

 The sound produced by each guitar is different and quite noticeable.
 A cedar topped guitar produces a warmer, darker and fuller sound with a less high end.
-A spruce topped guitar on the other hand, will produce a direct, bright and clear sound with a clearer and balanced linear way.
+A spruce topped guitar, on the other hand, will produce a direct, bright and clear sound with a clearer and balanced linear way.

 Spruce is a traditional wood that was used for centuries in making a guitar.
 Cedar is not as old as Spruce as it became popular in the mid-1960s.

-If you are looking to get any of these guitar know that, a Cedar top guitar is for that person who likes to play finger style or using a pick while Spruce is for that person who likes to play it loud and aggressive.
+If you are looking to get any of these guitars know that, a Cedar top guitar is for that person who likes to play finger style or using a pick while Spruce is for that person who likes to play it loud and aggressive.
 Whatever sound you like, let’s just day sound is in the ears of the beholder!